Skip to content

 Carlo Maratta frame decorations

-The surface of this reproduction frame is completely smooth.
-This kind of profile is very common within Roman antique-style frames of the 1700s.
-It is a frame that fits well with detailed landscapes where you don’t need a frame to be more important than the painting itself.
+The surface of this reproduction frame is entirely smooth.
+This profile is very common within Roman antique-style frames of the 1700s.
+It is a frame that fits well with detailed landscapes where a frame is not more important than the painting itself.

-Click on the video below to see the procedure of carving the concave and convex molding of this profile frame.
+Click on the video below to see the procedure for carving this profile frame’s concave and convex molding.

 More videos related to the building process